Grieving father erupts at Parkland school shooter’s trial

 “This is not normal!” he said angrily.

 Cruz, 23, pleaded guilty to 17 counts of first-degree murder in October; the trial is only to determine whether he is sentenced to death or life without parole.
 Over the two days of family statements, he has shown little emotion, even as several of his attorneys wiped away tears and Circuit Judge Elizabeth Scherer’s voice broke when she gave directions.
-He mostly stares straight ahead, occasionally looking down at the table where he sits.
+He mostly stares straight ahead or looks down at the table where he sits.

 As one family testifies, others sob in the gallery while awaiting their turn.
+When finished, they stay to lend support.
 They exchange packets of tissues, shoulder rubs and, when breaks come, hugs.
 Some jurors wipe away tears, but most sit stoically.

+Some families had statements read for them.
+The mother of 14-year-old Martin Duque wrote that while he was born in Mexico, he wanted to become a U.S. Navy Seal.
+The wife of assistant football coach Aaron Feis wrote that he was a doting father to their young daughter and a mentor to many young people.

+The mother of 16-year-old Carmen Schentrup wrote that she was a straight-A student whose letter announcing she was a semifinalist for a National Merit Scholarship arrived the day after she died.
+She wanted to be a doctor who researched amyotrophic lateral sclerosis, commonly known as Lou Gehrig’s disease.

 Annika Dworet, her husband Mitch sitting somberly at her side, told the jurors about their son Nick, who was 17 when he died.
 A star swimmer, he had accepted a scholarship to the University of Indianapolis and was training in hopes of competing for his mother’s native Sweden in the 2020 Olympics.
 His younger brother, Alex, was wounded in the shooting.